Broccoliux/repo-roaster/journal.md

 <img width="1366" height="735" alt="image" src="https://github.com/user-attachments/assets/02a261eb-8000-4d8d-9d2b-746430283b20" />

 i was coding and tesing and suddenly hit the the wall of api limit reached.so now gonna make own api, that will be mroe relibal.

+i am dumb i am not gonna make a new api but will be using PAT. got the api, i hope now i dont have to take care for apis.

+i have fixed the part of code that were not respondiong. i hope the will work and gonna test 10-15 repos.

+oky so the all repos are woking fine and the data is getting fetched.

+made the .env to store the API keys.

+ohh my yess it working yyayayyayyayayayayyayayayyayayay